SQE: business law and dispute resolution

 - be a competent computer user, including internet use and Office 365

 - have a strong command of reading and writing in English

-- have reasonable numeracy skills, as part of the module requires completion of taxation calculations.
+- have reasonable numeracy skills as part of the module requires the completion of tax calculations.

 This module will build on your knowledge of contract law.
 It is therefore recommended that you look over your materials on contract law from your previous study of this topic in preparation.